by-yee/Intro-Component-Signup-Form/README.md

 ### Continued development

 Other than my current Javascript solution, I think there are more ways to make it better for checking the form validation.
-There is one part that I may take a look into it in the future is once user enter the correct value in the input, it immediately remove the error message without clicking the submit button.
+There is one part that I may take a look into it in the future is once user enter the correct value in the input, it will immediately remove the error message without clicking the submit button.

 ## Author